 Body Fat Percentage Calculator

-Estimate body fat percentage with either US Navy circumference or BMI (Deurenberg), switch units instantly, and view optional fat and lean mass.
+Estimate body fat percentage with either US Navy circumference or BMI (Deurenberg), switch units instantly, and use fat and lean mass as a practical starting check.
 This tool is informational only.

 No sign-in.
 Your inputs stay in your browser.